Spectral survey of the diffuse gas toward BL Lac in the Q band: Results

 The most remarkable detections are those of the organic species ketene (H$_2$CCO) and acetaldehyde (CH$_3$CHO).
-These molecules reach comparable column densities along the line of sight to BL Lac of $\sim 2.5 \times 10^{11}$~cm$^{-2}$.
+These molecules reach comparable column densities of $\sim 2.5 \times 10^{11}$~cm$^{-2}$ along the line of sight to BL Lac.
 They are about 15 times less abundant than formaldehyde.
-Ketene and acetaldehyde have previously been detected in dense photodissociation regions like the Orion Bar and the Horsehead nebula \citep{Guzman:2014,Cuadrado:2017}, indicating that they can resist to FUV radiation.
-It is interesting to note that ketene and acetaldehyde reach similar abundances in the Orion bar and the Horsehead nebula of about 10$^{-10}$ relative to H$_2$, a factor of 10 lower than formaldehyde along the same line of sight.
-Their abundances relative to H$_2$ along the sight-line to BL Lac also reach the same level of a few times 10$^{-10}$, indicating that ketene and acetaldehyde are formed at the same efficiency in all these UV illuminated environments.
+Ketene and acetaldehyde have previously been detected in dense photodissociation regions such as the Orion Bar and the Horsehead Nebula \citep{Guzman:2014,Cuadrado:2017}, indicating that they can resist FUV radiation.
+It is interesting to note that ketene and acetaldehyde reach similar abundances in the Orion Bar and the Horsehead Nebula, about 10$^{-10}$ relative to H$_2$, a factor of 10 lower than formaldehyde along the same lines of sight.
+Their abundances relative to H$_2$ along the sight line to BL Lac also reach the same level, at a few times 10$^{-10}$, indicating that ketene and acetaldehyde are formed at the same efficiency in all these UV-illuminated environments.
 In TMC-1, ketene is about four times more abundant than acetaldehyde reaching an abundance of $1.5 \times 10^{-9}$ with respect to H$_2$ \citep{Cernicharo:2020}.
-The abundance of acetaldehyde appears to be remarkably uniform in these different environments, staying at the level of $\sim 3 \times 10^{-10}$ relative to H$_2$.
-With the low extinction along the sight-line to BL Lac, dust grains are not expected to host ices, hence the most likely formation pathway must involve gas phase chemistry.
+The abundance of acetaldehyde appears remarkably uniform in these different environments, remaining at a level of $\sim 3 \times 10^{-10}$ relative to H$_2$.
+With the low extinction along the sight line to BL Lac, dust grains are not expected to host ices; hence, the most likely formation pathway must involve gas-phase chemistry.
 The conditions for forming ketene are more favorable in the denser and more shielded environment of TMC-1.